 Environmental Health sanitarians inspect restaurants, grocery stores and other food service operations to ensure that food is being handled, stored and cooked properly.
 At home, you can use many of the same safety tips to ensure the food you prepare is safe for your family to eat.
+You can view our food service inspection reports online here.

 We’re #1 in North America!